 Please tell us if you are on medication to thin your blood (e.g. Warfarin, Aspirin or Clopidogrel).
 You may need to stop this medication before the procedure, but only after you have discussed it with your doctor.

 It is essential that your previous mammogram and ultrasound films are available at the time of the biopsy.
 Please bring these with you to your examination.

 Potential risks include:

-- Aseptic technique is used to minimise the risk of infection as much as possible.
+- Infection at the needle site.
+An aseptic technique (strict infection control practices) is used to minimise the risk of infection.

 - The needle may puncture a blood vessel.

-- The biopsy may not obtain an adequate sample of tissue.
-This may require a repeat biopsy.
+The biopsy may not get an adequate sample of tissue, which may require you to have a repeat biopsy.

 - Steristrips and a waterproof dressing will cover the incision.